We’re partnering with GreenWave in the United States to adapt its highly successful

 seaweed farming pilot

-There is no functional supply chain for the seaweed sector in New Zealand; this has been a huge constraint in developing and growing the sector.
-This means hatchery, farming, harvesting and farm designs all need to be developed and tested for our local seaweed species and conditions.
-With guidance from GreenWave USA we have developed and are implementing a plan to establish and optimise an end-to-end seaweed supply chain that enables the growth of a new high-value sector for New Zealand.
+Greenwave Aotearoa’s team has developed and continues to test hatchery, farming, harvesting and farm designs for our local seaweed species and conditions.
+With guidance from GreenWave USA we developed, and are implementing, a plan to establish and optimise an end-to-end seaweed supply chain that enables the growth of a new high-value sector for New Zealand.

 Maximising our impact